A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 - Founded: 2008

 - Marketplaces using Sharetribe: Marketplace for construction equipment, Marketplace for audio equipment, Marketplace for renting other peoples’ cars in Singapore, Marketplace for tutors, Marketplace for camping sites,

-- Editor’s thoughts: In 2017 before I decided on building GrowthMentor inhouse on Ruby on Rails, I spent an entire weekend evaluating this tool.
+- Editor’s thoughts: In 2017, before I decided on building GrowthMentor in-house on Ruby on Rails, I spent an entire weekend evaluating this tool.
 It’s really good!
-I haven’t had a chance to deep dive into it since then, but from what I can see, they’re constantly improving the product and have a long list of success stories of entrepreneurs that have built thriving marketplaces on top of Sharetribe.
+I haven’t had a chance to dive deep into it since then, but from what I can see, they’re constantly improving the product and have a long list of success stories of entrepreneurs that have built a successful online marketplace business on top of Sharetribe

 - Founded: 2012